Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 7. Use an expert negotiator, don't do the negotiations yourself!

 Remember, the buyer is looking to get away with paying as little as possible.
 A good negotiator uses a lot of subtle tricks to flush out areas in which the buyer has more flexibility and he pushes the right buttons to extract concessions.
-More importantly, s/he protects your interests in a number of different ways!
+More importantly, s/he protects the seller's interests in a number of different ways!

-Through proper planning the owners were able to add £540,000 (ie. £600K - £60K) to the sale price of the business with an understanding that the buyer would finance this additional £540,000 from the "excess" cash in the business.
+Through proper planning, the owners were able to add £540,000 (ie. £600K - £60K) to the sale price of the business with an understanding that the buyer would finance this additional £540,000 from the "excess" cash in the business.
 The vendors then got full Entrepreneurs' Relief on the £540,000 and paid just 10% in tax.
 But this is more complicated than it looks.

 It took a lot of planning, applying to HMRC for advance clearance to withdraw the £540,000 as part of the sale price, sending HMRC several reminders and building the tax mitigation into the negotiations with the buyer and into the Heads of Terms and the contract of sale (because buyers don't want to take on a large cash balance and pay for it.
 It locks money up for them and they can't withdraw it except as dividends which, of course, are subject to a whacking great dividend tax).